-Select pea pods that contain young, tender and sweet peas.
+Select pea pods that contain young, tender, and sweet peas.
 As you’re sorting your peas make sure to toss any pods that are diseased.

-If you are using salt to help preserve the flavour and color add 1/2 tsp. of salt per pint jar or 1 tsp. of salt per quart jar.
+If you are using salt to help preserve the flavor and color add 1/2 tsp. of salt per pint jar or 1 tsp. of salt per quart jar.

 Process your canned peas pint or quart jars in a pressure canner for 40 minutes at 10 pounds pressure up to 1,000 feet elevation.
 If you live over 1,000 feet use 15 pounds of pressure.